Albert Vete: 2020

 Vete made only six appearances for Melbourne in the 2020 NRL season.
 He did not play in the finals series or the 2020 NRL Grand Final for Melbourne.
 At the end of the season, he signed a contract to join Hull KR.

 2021

 In round 18 of the 2021 Super League season, Vete was controversially sent to the sin bin during Hull KR's 34–28 victory over Leigh.
 In the elimination play off match against Warrington, Vete was sent to the sin bin during Hull KR's 19–0 victory.
 Vete made a total of 13 appearances including the club's semi-final defeat against the Catalans Dragons.

 2022

 On 29 August, it was announced that Vete would be one of eleven players who were to depart Hull Kingston Rovers at the end of the 2022 season.

-On 24 September it was announced that he had signed a two-year deal to join Castleford Tigers.
+On 24 September, it was announced that he had signed a two-year deal to join Castleford.

+2023

+On 5 April 2023 it was reported that he would join Featherstone Rovers on a short-term loan deal.

+2024

+On 19 Apr 24 Castleford Tigers confirmed that Vete had been released by the club, due to niggling injuries.